 Earth's atmosphere is 21% oxygen and 78% nitrogen.
 Nowhere else in the solar system is there this much oxygen.

 Earth's core consists of iron and nickel.
-The mantle consists of silicate rocks.
-Earth's crust floats on its mantle and creates mountain ranges.
+Its mantle consists of silicate rocks.
+Earth's crust floats on the mantle and creates mountain ranges.

 Percival Lowell is synonymous with Mars.
 He built Lowell Observatory in Flagstaff, Arizona, to study the red planet.
-He thought he saw canals on the surface and that they were made by a dying race to channel water from the polar caps.
+He thought he saw canals on its surface and that they were made by a dying race to channel water from the polar caps.
 Of course, there are no inhabitants on Mars, and Lowell's canals were discredited.
-With the discovery of ancient river beds and evidence that water once flowed, however, Lowell's optical illusions may have been these river beds.
+With the discovery of ancient river beds and evidence that water once flowed, however, Lowell's "optical illusions" may have been these river beds.

-Mars' polar caps are frozen carbon dioxide, dry ice, with small amounts of water ice.
+Mars' polar caps are dry ice, frozen carbon dioxide, with small amounts of water ice.
 Mars has seasons, and its polar caps expand and shrink.
-Its atmosphere is so thin that the polar caps evaporate rather than melt.
+Its atmosphere is so thin that the caps evaporate rather than melt.
 No liquid water has been found.

 Mars is 35 million miles away at opposition.
-Its proximity makes it an ideal target, and American, European, Russian & Japanese space agencies have launched missions.
-Curiosity's mission was to look for a habitable environment.
+It is an ideal target, and American, European, Russian & Japanese space agencies have launched missions.
 Scientists desperately want there to be life on Mars.